spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

     apptainer shell hpc_container.sif

-For example, you can check the versions of Python and Gams with `python --version` and `gams ?` respectively inside the shell.
+For example, you can check the versions of Python and GAMS with `python --version` and `gams ?` respectively inside the shell.
 Type `exit` to close the container shell, type `exit` to close wsl and then close the terminal.

 Running a Spine Toolbox project on an HPC